 The lineage of the name Minshull begins with the Anglo-Saxon tribes in Britain.
 It is a result of when they lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Minshull belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Minshull has undergone many spelling variations, including Minshull, Minshall, Minshaw, Mynshawe, Mynshewe and many more.

 Early Notables of the Minshull family (pre 1700)

 Notables of the family at this time include Richard Minshull or Minshall (died 1686), an English academic, Master of Sidney Sussex College, Cambridge (1643-1686); and John Minsheu (or Minshew) (1560-1627), English lexicographer who taught languages in London, his dictionary "Guide to Tongues" provides equivalents of eleven languages and is a valuable reference...

 Another 52 words (4 lines of text) are included under the topic Early Minshull Notables in all our PDF Extended History products and printed products wherever possible.

 of convicts, tradespeople and early settlers.
 Early immigrants include:

 Minshull Settlers in Australia in the 19th Century